arangodb/docs/3.6/programs-starter-options.md

 ## Environment variables

-It is possibe to replace all commandline arguments for the starter with environment variables.
+It is possible to replace all commandline arguments for the starter with environment variables.
-To do so, set an environment variable named `ARANGODB_` + `<name of command line option in uppercase>`, where all dashes, underscores and dots are replased with underscores.
+To do so, set an environment variable named `ARANGODB_` + `<name of command line option in uppercase>`, where all dashes, underscores and dots are replaced with underscores.

 E.g.